Enterprise-CMCS/managed-care-review/docs/technical-design/file-upload.md

 - **A file input.** The input can be triggered by click or by drag and drop with a valid file.
 The look and feel of the file input [draws directly from USWDS](https://designsystem.digital.gov/components/file-input/) (via the [shared component exported by react-uswds](https://github.com/trussworks/react-uswds/tree/main/src/components/forms/FileInput)).
-- **A file list.** This is the UI that shows up below the input.
+- **A file list.** This is the UI that shows up below the input once the file is dropped.
 It is custom built for MC-Review.
 There are currently two variations of the file list that are supported - an HTML table and an HTML unordered list.

 ### FileUpload has three main functions

-- it coordinates between the input and the file list UI
+- it coordinates between the file input and the file list UI
-- it keeps the file list stored in React state up to data with async AWS S3 requests
+- it keeps the file list stored in React state up to date with async AWS S3 requests
-- it communicates the overall state of files and any errors to the parent form component (which will display additional validation messages to the user when the form is in validation state)
+- it communicates the overall state of files and any errors

 ## Expected behavior

-A text summary of the expected behavior and the error states are below.
+A text summary of FileUpload expected behavior and error states is included below.
+See also: [Accessibility Design Patterns](https://qmacbis.atlassian.net/wiki/spaces/OY2/pages/edit-v2/2894299137) in Confluence.

 ### Happy path